-5 Reporting period - The report covers the U.S. affiliate's 2018 fiscal year.
-The affiliate's 2018 fiscal year is defined as the affiliate's financial reporting year that had an ending date in calendar year 2018.
+5 Reporting period - The report covers the U.S. affiliate's 2023 fiscal year.
+The affiliate's 2023 fiscal year is defined as the affiliate's financial reporting year that had an ending date in calendar year 2023 a.
+U.S. affiliates without a financial reporting year - If a U.S. affiliate does not have a financial reporting year, its fiscal year is deemed to be the same as calendar year 2023.